pablomm/TFG/text/README.md

 # Text content

 Latex contents of the report.
+It was used the institutional latex template _tfgtfmthesisuam_.